halirutan/SynthSeg/scripts/slurm/mlflow_example/README.md

 2. **Providing a file with mlflow specs**:

-To run Mlflow tracking, one need to provide configuration file with mlflow-specific arguments.
+To run Mlflow tracking, one needs to provide a configuration file with mlflow-specific arguments.
 An example of such config can be found in `scripts/slurm/mlflow_example/config.ini` or below:

 ```
 [LOGIN]